Kiezroy/XSS-Disclosure-Glamour-Salon/README.md

 3-14-25: Issue opened on Github Repository

-3-15-25: Disclosed vulnerability to vendor's email
+3-15-25: Disclosed vulnerability to vendor's email - No Response

-3-30-25: Submitted contact form on vendor's personal site
+3-30-25: Submitted contact form on vendor's personal site - No Response

 4-10-25: Official Write Up Published